Skip to contents

 Rscript myfile.R -n=10

 When Rscript is called with additional arguments, Rscript supplies the names and values for these arguments to the R session.
 The names and values can be accessed from within the session using base R function commandArgs().
-Working with commandArgs() is, however, tricky. cmd_assign() is an alternative to commandArgs(), designed specifically for workflows for data analysis.
+Working with commandArgs() is, however, tricky. cmd_assign() is an alternative to commandArgs(), designed specifically for data analysis workflows.

-One alternative for running R scripts on from the command line is the package littler. littler does not run on Windows, and requires some fiddling with symbolic links before it runs on macOS. cmd_assign() works as normal with littler.
+One alternative to Rscript is the package littler. littler does not, however, run on Windows, and requires some command line magic before it will run on macOS. cmd_assign() works as normal with littler.

 Calling cmd_assign() inside a script